 While Hanoi is a pretty tourist-friendly destination, there are still chances of scams for tourists.
 These are some infamous Hanoi scams you need to be careful of:

 When exchanging money, be careful of exchange rates scams.
 If you exchange at banks, it’s not a worry.
 But if you exchange your money at jewelry shops, you should check the exact current exchange rates first.

 Also, be aware that you may encounter a fake tour agency.
-These fake tour agencies intend to have similar names to the real ones so that tourists may go to them.
+These fake Vietnam Travel agencies (You can see the list of good travel agency here) intend to have similar names to the real ones so that tourists may go to them.
 To avoid this scam, make sure you check with Google Map to go to the exact address of the agency.

 "Donuts" - one of the most scams in Hanoi